rjaneUCF/MultiHazard/README.md

 Copula Constructions (PCCs) and a conditional threshold exceedance approach (HT04) — are coded.
-Finally, the package can be implemented to derive temporally coherent extreme events comprising a hyetograph and water level curve for simulated peak rainfall and peak sea level events, as outlined in (Report).
+Finally, the package can be implemented to derive temporally coherent extreme events comprising a hyetograph and water level curve for simulated peak rainfall and peak sea level events.

 ## Learn More

-For detailed tutorials and examples, see the package [vignette](https://github.com/rjaneUCF/MultiHazard/tree/master/vignettes)
+For detailed tutorials and examples, see the package [vignette](https://github.com/rjaneUCF/MultiHazard/tree/master/vignettes).

 ## Citation